 In order to qualify as a RIC and to not be subject to corporate-level tax on income, we are required, under Subchapter M of the Code, to distribute annually dividends of at least 90% of the sum of our net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, out of the assets legally available for distribution.
 Although not required for us to maintain our RIC tax status, in order to preclude the imposition of a 4% nondeductible federal excise tax imposed on RICs, we may distribute during each calendar year an amount at least equal to the sum of (1) 98% of our net ordinary income for the calendar year, (2) 98.2% of our realized net capital gains for the one-year period ending on October 31 of the calendar year and (3) any net ordinary income and net capital gains for preceding years that were not distributed during such years.
 In addition, although we may distribute realized net capital gains (i.e., net long-term capital gains in excess of short-term capital losses), if any, at least annually, out of the assets legally available for such distributions, we may retain such net capital gains or ordinary income to provide us with additional liquidity.
-For the three months ended December 31, 2012, and 2011, we elected to retain a portion of our calendar year income and incurred an excise tax of approximately \$0.1 million.
+For the three and six months ended March 31, 2013 we received an excise tax credit of \$(0.2) million and \$(0.1) million, respectively.
+For the three and six months ended March 31, 2012 we elected to retain a portion of our calendar year income and incurred an excise tax of approximately \$0.2 million and \$0.3 million, respectively.

-During the three months ended December 31, 2012 and 2011, we declared dividends of \$0.28 and \$0.28 per share, respectively, for total dividends of \$18.6 million and \$12.8 million, respectively.
+During the three and six months ended March 31, 2013 we declared dividends of \$0.28 and \$0.56 per share, respectively, for total dividends of \$18.6 million and \$37.2 million, respectively.
+For the same periods in the prior year, we declared dividends of \$0.28 and \$0.56 per share, respectively, for total dividends of \$15.7 million and \$28.5 million, respectively.
 We monitor available net investment income to determine if a return of capital for taxation purposes may occur for the fiscal year.
 To the extent our taxable earnings fall below the total amount of our distributions for any given fiscal year, a portion of those distributions may be deemed to be a return of capital to our common stockholders.
-Tax characteristics of all distributions will be reported to stockholders on Form 1099-DIV after the end of the calendar year and in our periodic reports filed with the Securities Exchange Commission.
+Tax characteristics of all distributions will be reported to stockholders on Form 1099-DIV after the end of the calendar year and in our periodic reports filed with the SEC.

 We intend to continue to make quarterly dividends to our stockholders.
 Our quarterly dividends, if any, are determined by our board of directors.
 We maintain an "opt out" dividend reinvestment plan for our common stockholders.
 As a result, if we declare a dividend, then stockholders' cash dividends will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash dividends.